 - Set reminders for the things you have to do

 Over the next few blog posts, we will cover GTD and how you can use this method to increase your productivity.
 While GTD is widely taught, and you can learn about it through seminars, one-on-one coaching and other venues, we’ll be looking at productivity expert, Tiago Forte’s Skillshare class, Get Stuff Done Like A Boss: Design Your Workflow and Double Your Productivity in 21 Days, to help us, help you with GTD.
 If you like what you see here, try the class for just $29.

+Our own application, SimplifyThis was built with productivity in mind.
 Take appointments directly through your website with SimplifyThis — two in one appointment scheduling and invoicing software.
-Streamline administrative tasks and convert more site visitors to customers with SimplifyThis.
+Automate and streamline administrative tasks and focus your energy on growing your business.